yangrw9/ray-simple/learn_cxx/Readme.txt

-Most C++ code should use following line (sample line) to be compile.
+Most C++ code should be compiled with gcc likes following:

 $ g++ -std=c++11 learnEnumClass.cpp